kptdev/kpt/site/content/en/reference/live/init/_index.md

 ```
 --inventory-id:
   Identifier for group of applied resources.
 Must be composed of valid label characters.
---inventory-namespace:
+--namespace:
   namespace for the inventory object.
+If not provided, kpt will check if all the resources
-If no namespace is provided, namespace "default" will be used.
+  in the package belong in the same namespace.
+If they are, that namespace will be used.
+If
+  they are not, the namespace in the user's context will be chosen.
 ```
 <!--mdtogo-->